 ![]() |

 Our favourite dining space - Sila on deck 9.
-It extends out to the Blue Lagoon bar.
-Incidentally in Inuit this name means the spirit that animates all things, the breath of the world.
+It extends out to the Blue Lagoon Bar at the stern of the ship.
+Incidentally, in Inuit this name means 'the spirit that animates all things, the breath of the world'.
 Sila is the wind and the weather, the forces of nature.
-The other restaurant on board is called Nuna which in Inuit means the land.
+The other restaurant on board is Nuna which in Inuit means 'the land'.

 No comments: